Namita Gokhale

-Namita Gokhale (born 1956) is an Indian writer, editor, festival director, and publisher.
+Namita Gokhale (born 1956) is an Indian fiction writer, editor, festival director, and publisher.
 Her debut novel, Paro: Dreams of Passion was released in 1984, and she has since written fiction and nonfiction, and edited nonfiction collections.
 She conceptualized and hosted the Doordarshan show Kitaabnama: Books and Beyond and is a founder and co-director of the Jaipur Literature Festival.
-She won the 2021 Sahitya Akademi Award.
+She won the 2021 Sahitya Akademi Award for her novel 'Things to leave behind'.

 Early life and education

-Gokhale was born in Lucknow, Uttar Pradesh in 1956.
+Gokhale was born in Lucknow, Uttar Pradesh, in 1956.
 She was raised in Nainital by her aunts and her grandmother Shakuntala Pande.
 She studied English literature Jesus and Mary College at Delhi University, and at age 18 married Rajiv Gokhale and had two daughters while she was a student.
 She refused to attend a course about the writings of Geoffrey Chaucer, and was dismissed from university by age 26.
 By age forty, she had survived cancer and her husband had died.